Internet-Draft SCITT Architecture December 2024

 }

-Figure 5 illustrates a Transparent Statement with a detached payload, and two receipts in its unprotected header.
-The label 394 receipts in unprotected header can contain multiple receipts.
+Figure 7 illustrates a Transparent Statement with a detached payload, and two Receipts in its unprotected header.
+The type of label 394 receipts in the unprotected header is a CBOR array that can contain one or more Receipts (each entry encoded as a .cbor encoded Receipts).

 18( / COSE Sign 1 /